-The child's conflicted loyalty will frequently distort the information a child shares with each parent.
+A child with conflicted loyalties will frequently distort the information he/she shares with each parent.
 Treatment includes working with the preferred parent to give the child permission to share rewarding or happy experiences that occurred with the other parent.
-The therapist encourages the child to identify and describe new awareness, positive changes, or recent memories 865 of positive events, which may be difficult for the preferred parent to hear or accept.
+The therapist encourages the child to identify and describe new awareness, positive changes, or recent memories of positive events, which may be difficult for the preferred parent to hear or accept.
 This intervention requires close follow-up by the therapist to ensure that the preferred parent is not undermining the child's shared experiences.